 - For a first-timer, it’s hard to negotiate because they haven’t tried anything.
 So don’t use safewords - stop at “stop” and “no” - and lightly try a lot of things to zero in on what they like.
 This is called a “tasting;” most dungeons have nights dedicated to tastings.

-- THERE IS NO LAUGHING IN BDSM.
-Seriously though, your first few scenes and plenty of your later scenes are going to be very giggly and clumsy.
+- Your first few scenes and plenty of your later scenes are going to be very giggly and clumsy.
 But that’s part of the fun!
 Don’t try to force the mood.

 - At the same time, the mood of a scene is something that has to be actively maintained, and both parties are responsible for maintaining it.
 Don’t have dead fish syndrome!
 Squirming and struggling tells the dominant that you are enjoying it.
 The top should throw in some dirty talk and intimate whispers.
 Both of you should really ham it up!